Patient education: Skin burns (Beyond the Basics)

 Do not try to break open skin blisters with a needle or fingernail because this can increase the risk of skin infection.
 The blister will open and drain on its own.

 Tetanus prevention — If you have not had a tetanus shot in the past five years and your burn is superficial partial-thickness or deeper, you need a tetanus booster vaccine.
-(See "Patient information: Adult vaccines (Beyond the Basics)".)
+(See "Patient education: Adult vaccines (Beyond the Basics)".)

 Treat pain — Elevating burns on the hand or foot above the level of the heart can help to prevent swelling and pain.

 Avoid scratching the skin — Many people are bothered by itching as the burned skin begins to heal.
 Try to avoid scratching the skin.
 Use a moisturizing lotion if needed.
+A non-prescription antihistamine such as diphenhydramine (eg, Benadryl) may help reduce itching.

 SKIN BURN FOLLOW UP